carpentry-org/pond/README.md

 ## More info

-You can read the [devlog](/devlog) where I document my progress daily.
+You can read the [devlog](/devlog) where I document my progress.
 Mostly you can see me fail, which is quite fun.
+The log as of now is a story of me trying to get started in one of the last weeks of 2019, getting sick, and not getting very far at all.
+I intend to carve out some more time soon.

 <hr/>